Pakillo/FloraIberica/README.md

 ```

 You can also obtain an `sf` object rather than a dataframe, so you know
-where exactly each plant occurs within or near that polygon (with a
+where each plant occurs within or near that polygon (with a resolution
-resolution of 10x10 km inherited from the AFLIBER database):
+of 10x10 km inherited from the AFLIBER database):

 ``` r
 cadiz.qpyr <- get_checklist(cadiz, sf = TRUE) |>